 A Guide to Non-Toxic Dishwasher Detergent

-If you are looking for eco-friendly dishwasher packs in green grocers or on the internet, you seem to be spoilt for choice.
+If you are looking for eco-friendly dishwasher packs or non-toxic dish pods, in green grocers or on the internet, you seem to be spoilt for choice.
 But are they really non-toxic?

 - Dishwasher Detergent's Harmful Residue